Hell on wheels

 October 31, 2024 - 2:45 PM

-Matt Bollig (4) and the rest of Kansas City Chiefs Wheelchair Football Team members will play for a USA Wheelchair Football Super Bowl Trophy Nov.
+Matt Bollig (4) and the rest of Kansas City Chiefs Wheelchair Football Team members won the USA Wheelchair Football Super Bowl Trophy Nov.
 23 in Kansas City, Mo.
 Photo by Midwest Adaptive Sports

 Matt Bollig, right, is the wheelchair program director for Midwest Adaptive Sports and coaches youth wheelchair basketball.Photo by Midwest Adaptive Sports.